It's the new year - typically a popular time to reassess and take stock, but this year we're a lot wiser than we have ever been.

 Ah, the eternal competitor question… “What are the judges looking for?”
 Consider that judges are not necessarily “looking for” positive elements of your dance as much as they are “looking to eliminate” negative elements.
 We call these “red flags”: bad habits or errors that prevent judges from giving you a callback to the next round.
 Judges

 Last week I released Tough Love: Read at your own Risk (Part 1).
 You really should read that first, in order to put this article in perspective, and catch the points that are made about aspects of WCS outside of competition.
 This article is aimed specifically at Competitors.
-Here’s my disclaimer again: If you
+Whenever I start coaching a new student,

 Private lessons are a mystery to many dancers, not just the newbies.
 Veteran dancers tend to forget this valuable resource that can help guide them through the tough phases in their dance development and achieve their goals.
 Let’s demystify and help you understand exactly: Who can benefit from Private Lessons Why you should bother